quadram-institute-bioscience/QuaTradis/README.md

 QuaTradis developers

 ### Scripts

-Executable scripts to carry out most of the listed functions are available in the `bin`:
+Executable scripts to carry out most of the listed functions are available in the `scripts`, although these should get installed onto your path after installation.
+All tradis functions (except those delivered by R scripts) have been condensed into a single executable named `tradis`.
+Under this there are multiple sub-functions:

+* `tags`
+  * `add` - Generates a BAM file with tags added to read strings.
-* `check_tradis_tags` - Prints 1 if tags are present in alignment file, prints 0 if not.
+  * `check`- Prints 1 if tags are present in alignment file, prints 0 if not.
-* `add_tradis_tags` - Generates a BAM file with tags added to read strings.
-* `filter_tradis_tags` - Create a fastq file containing reads that match the supplied tag
+  * `filter` - Create a fastq file containing reads that match the supplied tag.
-* `remove_tradis_tags` - Creates a fastq file containing reads with the supplied tag removed from the sequences
+  * `remove` - Creates a fastq file containing reads with the supplied tag removed from the sequences.
+* `plot`
-* `tradis_plot` - Creates an gzipped insertion site plot
+  * `create` - Creates an gzipped insertion site plot from a set of alignments.
+  * `combine` - Combines several plots into 1.
+  * `analyse` - Takes genome annotation in embl format along with plot files produced by bacteria_tradis and generates tab-delimited files containing gene-wise annotations of insert sites and read counts.
+* `pipeline`
-* `bacteria_tradis` - Runs complete analysis, starting with a fastq file and produces mapped BAM files and plot files for each file in the given file list and a statistical summary of all files.
+  * `single` - Runs complete analysis, starting with a fastq file and produces mapped BAM files and plot files for each file in the given file list and a statistical summary of all files.
 Note that the -f option expects a text file containing a list of fastq files, one per line.
 This script can be run with or without supplying tags.
-* `tradis_gene_insert_sites` - Takes genome annotation in embl format along with plot files produced by bacteria_tradis and generates tab-delimited files containing gene-wise annotations of insert sites and read counts.
+  * `nextflow` - Same as single, put can process multiple fastq files in parallel using nextflow.
+This is capable of distributing work over a cluster.
 * `tradis_essentiality.R` - Takes a single tab-delimited file from tradis_gene_insert_sites to produce calls of gene essentiality.
 Also produces a number of diagnostic plots.
 * `tradis_comparison.R` - Takes tab files to compare two growth conditions using edgeR.
 This analysis requires experimental replicates.